 COOKFOX Architects was founded in 2003 by Rick Cook and Bob Fox to pursue beautiful, innovative and sustainable design.
-Now led by Rick and six partners, our core mission is to create environmentally responsible, holistic and biophilic architecture that fosters well-being and a healthy urban landscape.
+Now led by Rick and eight partners, our core mission is to create environmentally responsible, holistic and biophilic architecture that fosters well-being and a healthy urban landscape.
 Our work ranges from small jewel-like projects to complex urban transformations, spanning multifamily residential and single-family homes to institutional and commercial projects.

 Our predecessor firm, Richard Cook & Associates, was founded in 1996 and became known for refined contemporary architecture in New York City’s historic districts, such as Historic Front Street and The Caroline, as well as institutional work such as The Ross Institute Center for Well-Being.